Kroketje292/Root-project/README.md

 # For Windows server
 This script installs a webserver with custom website on a windows server. <br>
+To make the form on the start page function properly, you need to utilize server-side scripting.
+Below, you'll find an explanation of how to accomplish this. <br>
 *Make sure you execute the PowerShell script as administrator!*